Why are Tour de France cyclists called ‘runners’ in French?

 Tour de France commentators call the cyclists ‘coureurs’, which is translated as ‘runners’

-But listen to TV commentators as they describe the action – in between the very enjoyable and insightful history lessons as the peloton (the name for the bunched, main field of riders) passes through yet another stunning village – and there is an incongruous description of the riders.
+But listening to TV commentators as they describe the action – in between the very enjoyable and insightful history lessons as the peloton (the name for the bunched, main field of riders) passes through yet another stunning village – and there is an incongruous description of the riders.

 They are referred to as ‘coureurs’, which is translated as ‘runners’.